senaye-hindeya/senay-hindeya/README.md

 📂 Featured Projects

 MERN Stack E-Commerce with Stripe: Built a full-stack e-commerce platform using React, Node.js, Express, and MongoDB, with Stripe for secure payment processing.
 Implemented user authentication and product management features.

-Next.js E-Commerce with Admin Dashboard & CMS: Developed a modern e-commerce app using Next.js for server-side rendering, integrated with Stripe for payments and a custom CMS for admin management.
+A Next.js E-Commerce with Admin Dashboard & CMS: Developed a modern e-commerce app using Next.js for server-side rendering, integrated with Stripe for payments and a custom CMS for admin management.
 Deployed on Vercel for optimal performance.

 🌟 Current Focus